mharen/mharen.github.io/_posts/2012/2012-11-13-building-analog-clock-without-flash-or.md

 Now we need some elements to hold the times.
-Let’s use that fancy new &lt;time&gt; tag:
+Let’s use that fancy new <time> tag: